pedramyazdipoor/Human-Action-Recognition-On-Videos/README.md

 ## Human Action Recognition on Videos

-In this project I use [Convolutional Lstm neural network](https://arxiv.org/abs/1506.04214) which is a combination of Convolutional and Long Short-Term memory allowing for spatial dependencies in data sequences like videos to be captured efficiently over time.
+In this project I used [Convolutional Lstm neural network](https://arxiv.org/abs/1506.04214) which is a combination of Convolutional and Long Short-Term memory allowing for spatial dependencies in data sequences like videos to be captured efficiently over time.

 The dataset is [here](https://www.kaggle.com/datasets/pypiahmad/realistic-action-recognition-ucf50-dataset).\